Shr1yaK/Arduino-Bluetooth-Communication/README.md

   - Negative → GND

 ### 2. **Upload Code**
-- Use the provided Arduino sketches in the `code/` folder.
+- Use the provided Arduino sketches in the `codes/` folder.
-  - `obstacle_detection.ino`: For the transmitting Arduino (with the ultrasonic sensor).
+  - `master_code.ino`: For the transmitting Arduino (with the ultrasonic sensor).
-  - `buzzer_alert.ino`: For the receiving Arduino (with the buzzer).
+  - `slave_code.ino`: For the receiving Arduino (with the buzzer).

 ### 3. **Test the System**
 - Power up both Arduinos.